 But that first announcement may only be that the flight is boarding priority passengers, and all other passengers should take a seat.
 It’s too late if most passengers swarm towards the doors, standing in the incorrect queue or blocking the priority queue, as they may not sit back down even once they hear the announcement in their language.

 I have seen staff from some Asian airlines walk through the boarding gate area with a sign for business/first or other premium passengers to board.
 Some even scream ‘BUSINESS CLASS!’ as they do it.
-This is usually an absurdly ineffective way to communicate to hundreds of passengers spread across a large area, and also doesn’t reflect that this boarding call is also for eligible status passengers travelling in other classes.
+This is usually an absurdly ineffective way to communicate to hundreds of passengers spread across a large area, and also doesn’t reflect that this boarding call is also for eligible status passengers traveling in other classes.

 Some airport announcements can barely be heard or understood anyway due to either poor acoustics, volume levels or speaker quality, or the accent or enunciation of the person making the announcement, adding to the confusion of who is supposed to board where, and when.